Skip to content

 Note

-The Single Node deployment with an external proxy is based on the same instructions as the Single Node Deployment, but with some modifications to the installation command and port rules.
-We recommend you to read the Single Node Deployment guide before proceeding with this guide to have a better understanding of the deployment.
+The Single Node deployment with an external proxy is based on the same instructions as the Single Node COMMUNITY Deployment and the Single Node PRO Deployment, but with some modifications to the installation command and port rules.
+We recommend you to read the installation guides before proceeding with this guide to have a better understanding of the deployment.

 This is how the architecture of the deployment looks like: